retrohacker/documentation/01-getting-started.md

 ### 2. Get the tools

-We recommend building on our Javascript library, Storj.js.
+We recommend building your application using our Javascript library, Storj.js.
 It works in Node and in the browser.

-To install via npm:
+To install via npm (for Node.js or [browserify](http://browserify.org/) et.al.
+development):

 ```sh
 npm install --save storj
 ```